The Brockville Tunnel 1860

 The City of Brockville

-Just to the west of the tunnel doors beside the parking area at the foot of Market Street West
+Just to the west of these tunnel doors, beside the parking area

 Plaque Text